HenrikBechmann/react-infinite-grid-scroller/README.md

 Notes: cache management functions are provided to support drag-n-drop, sorting, and filtering operations.

-Cache management functions operate on indexes and items in the cache, and generally ignore indexes and items that are not in the cache.
+Cache management functions operate on indexes and itemIDs in the cache, and generally ignore indexes and itemIDs that are not in the cache.

 This is a sparse in-memory cache, and indexes in the cache are not guaranteed to be contiguous.